 Supporting documents and photo guidance

-If you cannot apply online, you can visit Blueschool House customer service centre, Hereford where we will take a photo of you for your application and help you complete the form.
+If you cannot apply online, you can visit Blueschool House, customer services centre, Hereford where we will take a photo of you for your application and help you complete the form.

 - Every Wednesday: 9.15am to 1.15pm (last appointment 12.45pm)